MattPhilpot/MobileAlerts/README.md

 # MobileAlerts
-Personal concept project that never came to fruition - designed to help the support peoples at a company
+Personal concept project that never came to fruition (back in 2012) - designed to help the support peoples at a company